Last Updated on Samuel Franklinby

 Plasma Burster: Your first damage variant in the throwable category for the engineer this is designed with having an expanded inventory of throwable items in mind with a total of 6 compared with your other options that cap at 4.
 The trade off is the lower damage that this brings to the table but is still more than capable for the basic bug enemies.
 The damage is split between bursts which can make it somewhat difficult to use effectively although has a potent fear alongside this damage that means every bug is impacted one way or another.

 Proximity Mine: The likely default for most players that requires some forethought and planning to use effectively due to the arming time of 3 seconds.
 Once armed though it will trigger when an enemy is in range and can actually explode up to four times along with a fear factor on top.
-Only mines that have not had any detonation can be picked up and returned to your inventory.
+Only mines that have not had any detonation can be picked up and returned to your inventory though.